Coverage Guided Testing for Recurrent Neural Networks: Evaluation

-Given we have \emph{multiple} test metrics, a natural question is whether or not these test metrics are complementary.
+We implement the Neuron Coverage (NC) \cite{pei2017towards}, k-multisection Neuron Coverage (KMNC), Neuron Boundary Coverage (NBC) and Strong Neuron Activation Coverage (SNAC) \cite{ma2018deepgauge} on the testing layers of our LSTM models.
+We note that the concept ``neuron'' is ambiguous in RNNs, since the hidden output of RNNs' cells are vectors.
+Here, we consider covering each element of the hidden output $h$ in the testing layer.
+Results are presented in Table \ref{table:motivation} and \ref{table:complementarity}.

+In the experiments, we find that NC can be trivially achieved.
+Shown in Table \ref{table:motivation}, NC is not suitable for exploring RNNs' internal functionality, since one category's seeds input is enough for the high coverage of neuron activation.
+Moreover, we find that other neuron level test metrics may be impossible to satisfy for IMDB test model.
+The low coverage rate of KMNC, NBC and SNAC indicates that the activation of neurons for IMDB model is concentrated in a small interval.
+In other words, the neuron level test metrics cannot be a good option to search for diverse test cases.

+Table \ref{table:complementarity} shows the complementarity of neuron level test metrics and our proposed \testRNN metrics.
 A set of complementary test metrics (and test cases) can enhance the diversity of the testing.
-For the experiments, we take \textbf{minimal test suite}, in which the removal of any test case may lead to the reduction of coverage rate.
+In the experiments, we take \textbf{minimal test suite}, in which the removal of any test case may lead to the reduction of coverage rate.
 The consideration of the minimality of test suite enables a fair comparison since it reduces the overlaps as much as possible.
-Experimental results for the three models are presented in Table \ref{tab:metrics_comparison}.
-For each model and test metric, we take a parameter, either a threshold $v_{max}$ for BC, a threshold $v_{SC}$ for SC, or the size $|\Gamma|$ of symbols for TC+ and TC-.
-In addition to the coverage rates, we also give the size of minimal test suite.

-We can see from Table~\ref{tab:metrics_comparison} that the diagonal numbers are always the greatest among those numbers on the row and the column they are in.
-Intuitively, if we generate a minimal test suite with a very high SC rate, the test suite does not necessarily lead to high rates of BC, TC+, or TC-.
-The same for BC, TC+, and TC-.
-This result indicates that our test metrics have few interactions in terms of test requirements.
-This aligns with our purpose of developing multiple test metrics for the \emph{diversity} of testing.
-Actually, BC considers the values of the abstracted information, SC considers the single step change of the values, and TC considers multiple step changes of the values.
-They are designed to cover different aspects of the temporal semantics of RNNs.

-\begin{framed} Answer to \textbf{RQ3}: The test metrics guides the testing approach in achieving the following: (a) exercise of different logics of LSTMs with a set of test metrics; (b) complementary generation of test cases between test metrics, with few redundancy. \end{framed}
+The results confirm that a test suite which can achieve high coverage for neuron level test metrics is not necessary to get the high coverage for RNN test metrics.
+For example, in the MNIST LSTM model, test cases that achieve 100\% NC can only cover less than 10\% of the overall test conditions by \testRNN metrics (with 10\% BC, 0\% SC and 10\% TC).
+Similar patterns also happen to other models.
+That means the proposed test metrics provide the guide for the selection of additional test cases, which are complementary to those guided by the neuron level test metrics.

+Moreover, we discover that there are many redundancy of test requirements, regarding to the relation between individual test metric in neuron level category.
+For example, if we derive a test suite which targets at increasing the coverage of KMNC, NBC and SNAC both get the high coverage results.